What to do in Somerset February half term 2026

 Check out Haynes Motor Museum’s amazing collection.

 See the Suzuki Hayabusa drag bike and other unique motorbikes, enjoy motoring-themed LEGO, Enthusiast Talks on Triumph motorcycles and Hot Hatch Heroes, and join the new Young Engineers Club to build and program robots.
-Plus, explore the 1985 Family Trail, Scalextric and RC racing, and the outdoor motoring play area – fun whatever the weather.
+Plus, explore the 1985 Family Trail, Scalextric and RC racing, and the outdoor motoring play area.

 Explore the 36 acres of grounds and 7th-century ruins of Glastonbury Abbey and join in with their fun half term sessions.